ytakefuji/covid_score_japan/README.md

 Prefecture deaths population score
 ...

-Find the latest date.
+Find the latest date on the total deaths by prefecture.
 Make a list of prefectures.
-Pick the total deaths data by prefecture.
+Make the total deaths data by prefecture.
 Find the latest population csv.
+Make the latest population by prefecture.
 Calculate a score by prefecture.